So You Want to Be a Rock 'n' Roll Star: Cover versions

 Unrest recorded a version of "So You Want to Be a Rock 'n' Roll Star" in 1985 for their self-titled debut album.
 They later re-recorded the song during the sessions for their fourth album, Malcolm X Park, released in 1988.

-Crowded House performed the song (along with "Mr. Tambourine Man" and "Eight Miles High") with McGuinn in Los Angeles on April 7, 1989.
-The performances were released as B-sides on the "I Feel Possessed" CD single.

 The Swedish pop group Roxette included the song in their 1993 MTV Unplugged show.
-Ronnie Wood also covered "So You Want to Be a Rock 'n' Roll Star" on his 2001 solo album, Not for Beginners.

 The German alternative rock/punk band Beatsteaks covered the song on their 2004 "Hand in Hand" single.
 In 2006, Les Fradkin released a cover version of the song on his album Goin' Back.
 Also, the Dutch rock band Golden Earring covered the song as a bonus track on their This Wheel's on Fire CD single.
-Jon Bon Jovi has also covered the song in live concerts.

 Pearl Jam have covered "So You Want to Be a Rock 'n' Roll Star" a number of times at live concerts.
 Pearl Jam's singer, Eddie Vedder, also covered it during his 2012 American solo tour.

 The British rock band Charlie released a song titled "Killer Cut" in 1979, that is essentially a sequel to "So You Want to Be a Rock 'n' Roll Star" and begins with the lyrics "So you want to be a rock and roll star, well, times have changed/That's all I'll say/You still need an electric guitar but most of all you need that radio, radio play."
 Counting Crows have been known to perform a few lines from "So You Want to Be a Rock 'n' Roll Star" as an introduction to their song "Mr. Jones" during live performances.

+Charly Garcia and Fito Paez recorded the song in Spanish as "Rock And Roll Star" for Charly Garcia's 2024 album La lógica del escorpión.